SewoongLab/FLIP/README.md

 ### Existing modules:
 1. `base_trainer`: Configured to poison and train a model on any of the supported datasets.
-1. `base_rep_saver`: Configured to extract representations from a model poisoned on any of the supported datasets.
-1. `base_grad_saver`: Configured to extract gradients from a model on poisoned on any of the supported datasets.
-1. `base_defense`: Configured to implement a defense based on the class representations on poisoned CIFAR-10.
-At the moment implements three defenses: PCA, k-means, and SPECTRE.
-1. `sever`: Configured to implement a defense based on the gradients of poisoned MNIST / Fashion-MNIST images.
-Referenced [here](#supported-defenses).
-1. `bgmd`: Configured to implement a defense based on an efficient implementation of the geometric median.
-Referenced [here](#supported-defenses).
 1. `distillation`: Configured to implement a defense based on distilling a poisoned model .
 Referenced [#TODO]().
 1. `base_utils`: Utility module, used by the base modules.